-The teaching load of a basic schoolteacher is 22 hours, and 25 hours in after school care and hospital school classes.
-Basic schoolteachers of the medium of instruction (Slovenian, Hungarian and Italian) teach 21 hours per week.
+The teaching load for a basic school teacher is 22 hours, and 25 for teachers in after-school classes and hospital classes.
+Basic school teachers of Slovenian, Hungarian and Italian (medium of instruction) teach 21 hours per week.

-Teachers of general and technical subject in upper secondary schools have to teach 20 hours a week, with some exceptions.
+Teachers of general and technical subjects in upper secondary schools have to teach 20 hours a week, with some exceptions.
 The law specifies that upper secondary school teachers of the medium of instruction (Slovenian, Hungarian and Italian) teach 19 hours a week.
 Teachers of practical lessons and skills teach 25 hours a week.

 The head teacher may assign teachers to teach additional 5 hours a week within the 40-hour weekly load, which is compensated with benefit to salary.
 The workload may also be reduced by 3 hours, which then also means a lower salary.

 A teacher's workload may be divided into three categories:

 Teaching load or time teachers spent to provide lessons and other forms of organised direct working with students